martinory/Androidish-InkWell/README.md

 Add "AndroidishInkSplash.splashFactory" to ThemeData.

-Parameter "coverWholeRadius" of AndroidishInkWell if true sets the splash to 50% of the radius.
+Parameter "coverWholeRadius" of AndroidishInkWell if false sets the splash to 50% of the radius.

 Please see example file.